 News & Announcements

-- Brown Bag Craft & Hobby Group Tuesday, Dec.
-1, 9:00-3:00, Schoolfield Room; bring your craft and hobby materials to spend time with friends
+- Brown Bag Craft & Hobby Group Tuesday, February 2, 9:00-3:00 pm, Room 203; bring craft and hobby materials to work alongside others

 We have a great selection of books available for anyone to borrow from our church Library.
 Here are just a few highlights.